Pava17/New-Be/README.md

 Hi,

-This is my trying the first repository.
+This is me trying the first repository.
 So far in love with Front End Developing.